PSY5060 Practice Across the Lifespan

 On successful completion of this course students will be able to:

-- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with infants and pre-natal development (assessed in assignment 1)
+- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with infancy and early childhood (assessed in assignments 1 and 2)

-- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with early, middle, and late childhood (assessed in assignment 1)
+- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with middle and late childhood (assessed in assignments 1 and 2)

-- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with adolescents (assessed in assignment 2)
+- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with adolescence (assessed in assignments 1 and 2)

-- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with adults and the aged (assessed in assignment 3)
+- Demonstrate an extensive knowledge base regarding the developmental and clinical issues associated with adulthood and old age (assessed in assignment 2)

-- Demonstrate appreciation for and sensitivity to the influences of culture on human behaviour and apply this knowledge to the assessment and treatment of clients (assessed in assignment 4)
+- Demonstrate appreciation for and sensitivity to the influences of culture on human behaviour across the lifespan (assessed in assignments 1 and 2)

 Text and materials required to be purchased or accessed

 ALL textbooks and materials available to be purchased can be sourced from USQ's Online Bookshop (unless otherwise stated). (https://bookshop.usq.edu.au/bookweb/subject.cgi?year=2013&sem=02&subject1=PSY5060)